|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Most bread pudding recipes are chock-full of cream, milk, and butter.
 But this chocolate- and cherry-studded challah bread pudding is totally dairy-free—not to mention lighter—thanks to pareve ingredient substitutions including soymilk and a touch of coconut oil.

 Served as a dessert, it's especially nice topped with pareve ice cream or pareve whipped cream.
 And since it's lower in sugar than most bread puddings, leftovers make a delicious breakfast or brunch treat, drizzled with pure maple syrup.

-Make It A Meal: Who says you can't work backwards from dessert to figure out what to make for dinner?
-Take a cue from bread pudding's creative comfort food status, and opt for a Roasted Chicken with Baharat, Garlic, and Mint.
-Serve the bird alongside Green Beans with Pecans and Date Syrup and a beautifully hued Forbidden Rice Salad with Apricots and Hazelnuts.
+Make It A Meal: Who says you can't work backward from dessert to figure out what to make for dinner?
+Take a cue from bread pudding's creative comfort food status, and opt for a roasted chicken with baharat, garlic, and mint.
+Serve the bird alongside green beans with pecans and date syrup.
 Then offer the bread pudding with coffee, espresso, or tea.

 Fold in the cherries and chocolate chips until they are evenly distributed.

 Pour the challah mixture into the prepared baking dish and smooth the top with a spatula.

 Bake in the preheated oven until puffed and golden and a tester inserted in the center comes out clean, about 55 minutes to 1 hour, 5 minutes.

 Remove from the oven and cool on a wire rack for 15 to 20 minutes.